rsyslog/rsyslog/source/historical/php_syslog_ng.rst

 Conclusion
 ----------

-With minumal effort, you can use php-syslog-ng together with rsyslogd.
+With minimal effort, you can use php-syslog-ng together with rsyslogd.
 For those unfamiliar with syslog-ng, this configuration is probably easier to set up then switching to syslog-ng.
 For existing rsyslogd users, php-syslog-ng might be a nice add-on to their logging